 Fundamental Value Analysis

-Fundamental stock valuation and intrinsic stock values worldwide.
-Fair value calculation based on Graham & Dodd and Joel Greenblatt, analyzing long-term financial statement data.
+Fundamental stock valuation and intrinsic stock value estimates worldwide.
+Fair value calculations based on Graham & Dodd and Joel Greenblatt, analyzing long-term financial statement data.

 How To Use:

 - At the beginning of this analysis you'll find basic company and stock information, and estimates of absolute Fair Stock Value and Margin Of Safety calculated by our automated valuation model (AVM) .

-- In middle of this analysis our AVM's fair stock value estimates are visualized a) in a 12-month stock chart including absolute fair stock value levels, b) in a %-Upside aka Margin-Of-Safety chart (see Description below), followed by c) three historical charts of 1st) sales and sales growth, 2nd) valuation and operating profit margin and, 3rd) net income, as reported.
-Trend lines and average lines in the historical charts can assist you in building your own unbiased expectation of the future.
+- In middle of this analysis the AVM's fair stock value estimates are visualized in a 12-month stock chart, and in a %-Upside aka Margin-Of-Safety chart (see Description below), followed by historical charts of a) sales and sales growth, b) valuation and operating profit margin and, c) net income, as reported.
+Trend lines and average lines in these historical charts can assist you in building your own unbiased expectation of the future.

 - In the final part of this analysis you'll find the stock's historical price performance, stock and balance sheet risk ratios, and traditional valuation multiples (on a ttm basis) including cyclically adjusted P/E.

 Regarding fair stock value estimates please note that the Graham model asumes that profits will revert to the mean over the cycle, while the Greenblatt model assumes future profits will broadly follow their historical trend.

 To run this analysis directly from your spreadsheet, use the Excel hyperlink function =HYPERLINK( "http://www.valueexplorer.com/analyzer/company/" & ISIN ).
 Easily lookup ISINs (International Securities ID) with our Screener or at www.isin.org.